antomicblitz/cyanobacteria-protein-compatibility-prediction-tool/README.md

 1. Clone this repository or download the script.
 2. Ensure Python 3.6+ is installed on your system.
-3. Install required dependencies: pip install biopython
+3. The script will create a virtual environment and install the required dependencies automatically.

 ## Usage

 1. Prepare an input CSV file named 'input_accessions.csv' with one protein accession number per line.
 2. Run the script:
 python protein_analysis.py
+Copy
 Two output files will be generated:
-- 'ranked_proteins.csv': Contains proteins that passed screening, ranked by their composite score.
+- 'ranked_proteins.csv': Contains proteins that passed screening, ranked by their cysteine density.
 - 'excluded_proteins.csv': Lists proteins that did not pass screening and reasons for exclusion.

 ## Screening Process